lu0425/DCT_Design/2D_DCT_Design/README.md

 **Result**: 8-bit representation (7-bit + 1 sign bit) achieves SQNR ≥ 40 dB

-#### Coefficient Conversion to Binary

-Convert floating-point coefficients to 8-bit fixed-point binary
+After determining the number of bits of the coefficient, we convert the floating-point coefficients to 8-bit fixed-point binary using Matlab.

 **Note**: Using MATLAB's `dec2bin` function with one's complement conversion may introduce minor errors in verification.